GandhiCloud/tekton/001-tekton-tranformationadvisor-liberty/ta-liberty-pipeline/readme.md

 Transformation Advisor generates migration artificats with the liberty operator.

-The objective of this Tekton pipeline is to build the docker image out of that TA generated artifacts and deploy the app in RedHat Openshift.
+The objective of this Tekton pipeline is to build the docker image for the TA generated artifacts and deploy the app in RedHat Openshift.

 So this pipeline is fully customized for TA generated Liberty artifacts.

-The pipleine is made in generic way so that it can used by any number of apps.
+The pipleine is made in generic way so that it can used by any number of apps (TA generated).

 ## Prerequisites